-Oscar Academy Releases ‘Standard of Conduct’ For Members
+Oscars Academy Releases ‘Standards of Conduct’ for Members

-On Wednesday, the Academy of Motion Picture Arts and Sciences sent out a letter to its members affirming a “Standard of Conduct” that was approved by the organization’s Board of Governors.
+On Wednesday, the Academy of Motion Picture Arts and Sciences sent out a letter to its members affirming a “standards of conduct” that was approved by the organization’s Board of Governors.
 According to Variety, the letter was created by a “specially-formed task force” that crafted the statement after consulting with various experts.
-The conduct code emphasizes the importance of “upholding the Academy’s values,” like inclusion, fostering supporting environments, and “respect for human dignity.”
+The conduct code emphasizes the importance of “upholding the Academy’s values,” like inclusion, fostering supportive environments, and “respect for human dignity.”
 It adds:

 There is no place in the Academy for people who abuse their status, power or influence in a manner that violates recognized standards of decency.
 The Academy is categorically opposed to any form of abuse, harassment or discrimination on the basis of gender, sexual orientation, race, ethnicity, disability, age, religion, or nationality.